 Vincent D. Reynolds, MBA, PE

 Radioactive waste, rather alone or combined with hazardous or toxic components can be dangerous when exposed to the environment.
-This course will provide regulatory guidelines and management responsibilities to that can aid in effectively remediate radioactive sites.
+This course will provide regulatory guidelines and management responsibilities that can aid in effectively remediate radioactive sites.
 Some technical information is provided however this course is not intended to provide detailed technical recommendations or sophisticated scientific procedures.

-This 6 hour course will examine the regulatory guidelines and management responsibilities that will aid the reader to successfully remediate radioactive contaminated sites.
+This 6-hour course will examine the regulatory guidelines and management responsibilities that will aid the reader to successfully remediate radioactive contaminated sites.
 The health and safety of personnel working on remediation sites will also be discussed.

 This course should be studied by project managers, military engineers, environmental engineers, persons working in hazardous waste or anyone with an interest in management guidelines for radioactive and mixed waste.
 After reading this course the student would have learned the regulatory guidelines and management responsibilities regarding restoring sites contaminated with radioactive material.

 The course materials are based solely on the engineering manual “Working with Radioactive and Mixed Waste” as found on the website of the Army Corps of engineers.

 This course includes a multiple-choice quiz at the end, which is designed to enhance the understanding of the course materials.

 NY PE & PLS: You must choose courses that are technical in nature or related to matters of laws and ethics contributing to the health and welfare of the public.
 NY Board does not accept courses related to office management, risk management, leadership, marketing, accounting, financial planning, real estate, and basic CAD.
 Specific course topics that are on the borderline and are not acceptable by the NY Board have been noted under the course description on our website.